 Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

-But before we get into the top 10 experiences you absolutely shouldn’t miss, there’s one important tip you need to know: tides play a huge role in planning your time here.
-Zanzibar’s coastline changes dramatically depending on the time of day, and this can affect your beach time, water activities, and even access to certain spots.
-I’ve written a full post about this - read it here - to understand how tides work and how to plan around them.
+Before we get into the top 10 experiences you absolutely shouldn't miss, there's one important thing you need to know: tides play a huge role in planning your time here.
+Zanzibar's coastline changes dramatically depending on the time of day, and this affects your beach time, water activities, and even access to certain spots.
+I've written a full post explaining exactly how it works - read it here - before you plan anything.

 Now let's talk about the highlights.